powsybl/powsybl.github.io/docs/iidm/model/phaseTapChanger.md

 # Model
 A phase tap changer is regulating if **Regulating** is set to ```true```.

+The **Target Deadband** defines the margin withing which the target voltage is considered as respected for discrete regulation i.e. the target voltage is considered as respected if the read voltage equals `targetV±(targetDeadband/2)`.

 Remote control can be modeled by setting a distant terminal as the regulation terminal.

 Three regulation modes are available: